-- 4.1.4 Integrated Courses Normally, Master's students enrolled in thesis programs should complete at least 6 credit hours of graduate course work in addition to any integrated delivery courses that may be taken.
-The Chair of Program or, if applicable, the Chair of the Graduate Committee decides whether or not a graduate course qualifies as part of the 6 credit hour requirement of a student's degree. - 4.1.5 Language requirements Some Master's programs may require a reading knowledge of one or more languages other than English.
+4.1.4 Integrated Courses Normally, Master's students enrolled in thesis programs should complete at least 6 credit hours of graduate coursework in addition to any integrated delivery courses that may be taken.
+The Chair of the Program or, if applicable, the Chair of the Graduate Committee decides whether or not a graduate course qualifies as part of the 6 credit hour requirement of a student's degree.

+- 4.1.5 Language requirements Some Master's programs may require a reading knowledge of one or more languages other than English.
 Language requirements will be prescribed for individual students by the supervisory committee according to Program regulations.
 Such requirements are considered part of the student's Program.
-When a language requirement is imposed, it must be met prior to taking the oral examination or, in the case of non-thesis Master's programs, before the completion of the comprehensive examination and/or the project oral. - 4.1.6 UNBC course requirements and applicability of transfer of credit At least half of the course work taken must be completed as a degree candidate in a Graduate Program at the University of Northern British Columbia and be UNBC courses.
+When a language requirement is imposed, it must be met prior to taking the oral examination or, in the case of non-thesis Master's programs, before the completion of the comprehensive examination and/or the project oral. - 4.1.6 UNBC course requirements and applicability of transfer of credit At least half of the coursework taken must be completed as a degree candidate in a Graduate Program at UNBC and be UNBC courses.
 The program concerned may accept courses taken at other institutions for credit toward a UNBC graduate degree.

-Courses taken at the University of Northern British Columbia as a nondegree student in a Graduate Program may be considered for transfer to a graduate degree (see 1.5.4).
+Courses taken at UNBC as a non-degree student in a Graduate Program may be considered for transfer to a graduate degree (see 1.5.4).